DaisukeFlowers/website/docs/domain-setup.md

   - `@  AAAA  2606:50c0:8002::153`
   - `@  AAAA  2606:50c0:8003::153`

  - `www` CNAME
-  - `www  CNAME  kadena-pact-community-foundation.github.io.`
-- `www` CNAME
    - `www  CNAME  pact-community-organization.github.io.`

 Explanation:
 - Apex must use A/AAAA records for GitHub Pages.
-- `www` should use a CNAME pointing to the org’s Pages host `kadena-pact-community-foundation.github.io`.
+- `www` should use a CNAME pointing to the org’s Pages host `pact-community-organization.github.io`.

 ## DNS Records (Secondary: pactcommunity.org)
 The secondary domain should forward to the primary domain to avoid duplicate content and to standardize URLs.